ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 With Office 365 for business, you can define [custom sensitive information types](custom-sensitive-info-types.md) that you can use to help prevent people from inadvertently or inappropriately sharing sensitive data within your organization.
 For example, you can use the Security & Compliance Center or PowerShell to define a custom sensitive information type based on patterns, evidence (evidence includes keywords like *employee*, *badge*, *ID*, and so on), character proximity (how close evidence is to characters in a particular pattern), and confidence levels.
 While these methods meet compliance needs for many organizations, they are static in nature and have certain limitations.
 (To learn more, see [Create a custom sensitive information type in the Security & Compliance Center](create-a-custom-sensitive-information-type.md).)

 What if you wanted to create a custom sensitive information type that is dynamic, and more scalable?
 And what if you wanted a custom sensitive information type that uses specific data values, rather than patterns and proximity?
 With Exact Data Match (EDM) classification (now in preview!) you can create custom sensitive information types that refer to specific values in a secure database.
 The database can be refreshed weekly, and it can contain up to ten million rows of data.
 So as employees, patients, or clients come and go, and records change, your custom sensitive information types remain current and applicable.
-And, you can use EDM classification with policies, such as [data loss prevention policies](data-loss-prevention-policies.md) or Microsoft Cloud services, such as [Microsoft Cloud App Security](https://docs.microsoft.com/cloud-app-security).
+And, you can use EDM classification with policies, such as [data loss prevention policies](data-loss-prevention-policies.md) or [Microsoft Cloud App Security file policies](https://docs.microsoft.com/cloud-app-security/data-protection-policies).

 > [!NOTE]
 > **EDM features are currently in preview** and are supported for Exchange Online.